 - Product backlog:

-The complete list of all of the elements of the project that teams need to produce before the project is finished.
-In software development, the product backlog items all of the functionality that remains to be added to the product.
+The complete list of all of the project elements teams need to produce before the project ends.
+In software development, the product backlog includes all the functionalities that remains to be added to the product.
 In other types of projects, the product backlog refers to its corresponding deliverables.

-When planning sprints, product owners will decide what each sprint will focus on based on how he or she prioritizes the items in the product backlog.
+When planning sprints, product owners will decide the focus of each sprint after prioritizing items in the product backlog.

 - Sprint backlog: